 firstname.lastname@example.org only, however, could only be accessed by nurses John Smith and Barbara Allen.

 The basic secured search scenario applies only for content and users of the same system.
 So, for a user to access the content they’re allowed to access, they must make their query while authenticated with a security identity from the same system as the queried content.
-Alias relationships (formerly known as user mappings) solve this limitation, thus making the use of Coveo Cloud much more efficient and intuitive.
+Alias relationships (formerly known as user mappings) solve this limitation, therefore making the use of Coveo Cloud much more efficient and intuitive.

 email@example.com, or an additional, unrelated Google email address,